Legal Aspects & Altruistic Surrogacy Arrangements in Kenya

 How it works?

-After you have finally decided to go for surrogacy in Kenya, we will design a streamlined process that is practical and legal.
+After you have finally decided to go for Surrogacy in Kenya, we will design a streamlined process that is practical and is surrogacy legal in kenya.
 We would then make all appointments with the IVF clinics and other medical and counsel appointments upon request.
-These professionals will help keep the surrogacy process on track.
+These professionals will help keep the surrogacy laws in kenya process on track.